Technology transfer of a newly developed vaccine process

 - Validation of the process at the new manufacturing site

-The remaining part of this article focus solely on project phase 1).
+The remaining part of this article focuses solely on project phase 1).
 First, I initiated the formation of a site project team at the sending site .This site project team contained team members of all involved disciplines, e.g. engineering, QC, QA, RA, operations, etc. In addition, an overall project team was formed containing team members from the same disciplines at the receiving site and corporate company.

 Furthermore, a project plan for phase 1 was put in place.
 This project plan was needed to define roles, responsibilities, milestones, resources, budget, timelines and stage gates.
 Based on the responsibility matrix, communication lines were establishes between the sending and receiving site.
 For example, we implemented a weekly site project team meetings and a monthly overall project team meeting (e.g. using skype or face-to-face) to monitor the progress of the project.

-In addition, project management tools such as action and decision tracker, a progress reporting template and a document register were implemented.
+In addition, project management tools, such as action and decision tracker, a progress reporting template and a document register were implemented.
 By using these tools, we were able to maintain the big picture and control the project in such a way that phase 1 was completed successfully within the agreed timelines.
 Phase 1 was finalized by preparing an overall project/phase summary report containing all relevant information needed for the transfer (phase 2).